 - Combine all sauce ingredients in a small bowl starting with the water and sugar first.
 Whisk to combine.
 Set aside.
 Sauce can be made ahead and stored in the fridge.

-- Thinly slice flank steak into 1/4 inch thick strips against the grain.
+- Thinly slice the steak into 1/4-inch thick strips against the grain.
 This part is very important for tenderness.
 Cut strips into 2-inch bite-sized pieces.